-Design unique and sustainable cities, spaces and buildings.
-That is the mission of Morph Estudio, a Madrid architecture studio that has made the multidisciplinary approach its watchword.
-A team of 100 professionals, including architects, landscapers, engineers and surveyors, who combine their skills to give their projects a diverse and, at the same time, unique mark.
-This variety of approaches brings richness to each of the studio's projects, but also complexity when it comes to reporting and managing them internally.
-And when a company works on projects and, in addition, its professionals participate in several of these jobs throughout their working day, measuring the time and resources allocated to each of them very well is vital in order not to incur misalignments. organizational and losses for the company..
+The variety of professional approaches in Morph Estudio brings richness to each of its projects, but also complexity when it comes to reporting and managing them internally.
+And when a company works by projects and, in addition, its professionals participate in several of these jobs throughout their working day, measuring very well the time and resources allocated to each of them is vital to avoid incurring in organizational misalignments and losses for the company..

-In 2018 the company decided to give a rudder to the management of its projects to gain control and efficiency.
-"We had a manual imputation system that totally depended on the personal feelings of each technician.
-At the end of the day, each professional wrote down the time that, according to his subjective estimate, he had dedicated to each project", recalls Ignacio Frías, its Finance Director and Site Management coordinator.
-A "not too reliable" system that resulted in striking imbalances, depending on who made that assessment.
-“There were projects with many hours counted and others in which it seemed that hardly any work was done.
-And also those measurements varied greatly from one consultant to another.
-We knew those records weren't realistic", he says.
+In 2018, the company decided to give a new impetus to the management of its projects in order to gain control and efficiency.
+"We had a manual allocation system that depended entirely on the personal feelings of each technician.
+At the end of the day, each professional would write down the time that, according to his subjective estimate, he had spent on each project,"recalls Ignacio Frías, its Finance Director and Construction Management Coordinator.
+It was a system that was not very reliable and resulted in striking imbalances, depending on who made the assessment.
+"There were projects with many hours counted and others in which it seemed that hardly any work was done.
+And these measurements varied greatly from one consultant to another.
+We knew that these records were unrealistic", he says.

 The change came with WorkMeter.
-“They proposed us to develop a tool that would automatically allocate work hours to each project", says Frías.
+We were approached to develop a tool that would automatically allocate work hours to each project", says Frías.
 The solution not only added rigor and objectivity to the counting of hours, but also solved two other problems.
-On the one hand, it freed the company's professionals from having to ‘steal’ time from their main tasks to record the hours they had dedicated to each job.
-On the other hand, it allowed the company to comply with the legal obligation to record the working hours of its employees.
+On the one hand, it freed the company's professionals from having to "steal" time from their main tasks to record the hours they had spent on each job.
+On the other hand, it allowed the company to comply with the legal obligation to record its employees' working hours.

-Some reluctance also arose within the staff.
-“Changes always arouse some suspicion, it is normal.
-In our case, there were people who did not give it any importance and welcomed it naturally, and others who did not like it because they had the feeling that the company was controlling them.
-But as soon as the system was fully operational and they realized how it helped them to do a self-evaluation of their own work, their assessment was positive ”, recalls Frías.
+There was also some reticence among the staff.
+"Changes always arouse some misgivings, that's normal.
+In our case, there were people who didn't give it any importance and welcomed it naturally, and others who didn't like it because they had the feeling that the company was controlling them.
+But as soon as the system was fully operational and they realized how it helped them to self-evaluate their own work, their assessment was positive," recalls Frías.

-The adaptability of the solution is one of the aspects that Morph Estudio values the most.
+The adaptability of the solution is one of the aspects that Morph Estudio values most.

-“It is a very open and flexible tool, on which improvements can be made constantly thanks to the great work of parameterization and development of WorkMeter.
-If we want a change and it is technically feasible, we implement it very quickly.
-Right now, the platform is above 80% in terms of meeting our needs ”, says this manager.
+"It's a very open and flexible tool, on which improvements can be constantly worked on thanks to WorkMeter's great parameterization and development work.
+If we want a change and it is technically feasible, they implement it very quickly.
+Right now, the platform is above 80% in terms of meeting our needs," says the executive.

-Morph Estudio's ad-hoc solution is born from a combination of two of WorkMeter's tools: EffiWork and WorkProject.
-For Joan Pons, CEO of WorkMeter, the most difficult part of the project was precisely that customization work to adapt the solution to the specific needs of the client.
-“There was a process of mutual knowledge and also of evangelization of the benefits of automatic reporting.
-Both parties had to exercise patience and mutual trust ”.
-As a result of this joint work, it is the configuration that today allows the architecture company "to have a high degree of precision in the automatic measurement of projects and enjoy the advantages of a culture of metrics and flexible work", concludes Pons.
+Morph Estudio's ad-hoc solution is a combination of two of WorkMeter's tools: EffiWork and WorkProject.
+For Joan Pons, CEO of WorkMeter, the most difficult part of the project was precisely this customization work to adapt the solution to the client's specific needs.
+"There was a process of getting to know each other and also of evangelizing the benefits of automatic reporting.
+Both parties had to exercise patience and mutual trust".
+The result of this joint work is the configuration that today allows the architectural firm"to have a high degree of precision in the automatic measurement of projects and to enjoy the advantages of a culture of metrics and flexible work," concludes Pons.?, concluye Pons.

-As points of improvement, Frías expresses that it would be very positive "to get to integrate the project management system to the costs, to have that total assessment in real time and thus become a CRM for the economic control of projects".
+As points for improvement, Frías says that it would be very positive "to integrate the project management system to the costs, to have that total valuation in real time and thus become a CRM for the economic control of projects".
 The final assessment of the service?
-"Very positive," he says.
-"Because it offers accurate information, both to the company and to the worker himself, on working time and productivity, it provides very useful metrics for sizing projects or resources and reduces time allocation costs by around 80%."
+"Very positive," he says."Because it offers accurate information, both to the company and to the worker, on work time and productivity, provides very useful metrics for sizing projects or resources, and reduces time allocation costs by around 80%"..?